dmidlo/histdata.com-tools/docs/temporal-orchestration-operations.md

 - `Influx.import_data`

-`Api.merge_records` remains a synchronous materializer for explicit cache records, including the completed sidecar artifact path used by `histdatacom.main(Options)`.
+`Api.merge_records` remains a synchronous materializer for explicit cache records, including the completed runtime artifact path used by `histdatacom.main(Options)`.
 It should not be used as an orchestration entry point for validation, downloads, extraction, cache building, or imports.

-The base package install includes the Temporal Python SDK because sidecar job submission, job inspection, and workers are the default runtime surface:
+The base package install includes the Temporal Python SDK because job submission, job inspection, and workers are part of the default runtime:

 ```sh
 pip install histdatacom
 ```

-`histdatacom[temporal]` remains accepted as a backwards-compatible extra for automation written during migration, and `histdatacom[all]` still includes the same SDK dependency.
+`histdatacom[all]` includes the same SDK dependency with the broader optional tooling surface.
 Source distributions and universal wheels include runtime metadata, resource manifests, third-party notices, and CLI entry points.

 The accepted V1.0 packaging design keeps normal PyPI/TestPyPI artifacts